techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-02_costManagement.md

 #### Pay-as-you-go
 Pas-as-you-go is a payment model where you pay for the resources used during a billing cycle.
 This saves costs on unused resources but also allows one to cope with unexpected increases in demand by renting additional resources.
 For example, VM costs are priced on a per-hour basis but billed per minute of usage.
 Storage is priced separately.

+#### Hybrid Use Benefit
+The Hybrid Use Benefit allows one to transfer and use their purchased licenses in Azure.

+#### Azure Reservations
+Azure Reservations, also known as reserved instances, allow one to make a 1 or 3 year commitment to a resource for a significant discount.

 ## Opdracht

 ### Gebruikte bronnen